January 2018 Update of Adobe XD

 As always, we are continuing to improve and add functionality to Design Specs (Beta), so look out for more future updates.

 When you share your prototypes, designs are now viewed at actual size in full-screen mode, rather than being scaled to fit the screen.
 This is particularly useful for web design where you cannot predict a reviewer’s viewport size.
 At actual size, the prototype will scroll automatically when parts of the design are out of view.

 You can now export objects in batches.
 Previously, you had to manually select the objects each time before an export.
 Batch export simplifies and streamlines the process of identifying and then exporting select assets.
-This is especially useful when you need to export them to third-party tools or share with developers.
-Simply mark objects by clicking a mark icon on the layer panel then selecting “Batch” option under File > Export.
+This is especially useful when you need to export them to 3rd party tools or share with developers.
+Simply mark objects by right-clicking a mark icon on the layer panel or selecting ‘Batch’ option under File > Export.

-To get the latest update of Adobe XD, you can download the January release here or from your Creative Cloud desktop app.
+To get the latest update of Adobe XD, you can download the January release from your Creative Cloud desktop app.

 Enjoy these enhancements and keep creating and sharing incredible experiences with Adobe XD!

 Let’s keep the conversation going!
 You can follow our handle @AdobeXD for updates or reach the team on Twitter using the #AdobeXD.
 You can also chat with us on Facebook, where we share videos and updates as well as answer questions during live sessions.

 For UX insights sent straight to your inbox, sign up for Adobe’s experience design newsletter!

 While sharing your prototypes on Behance, don’t forget to tag them with #MadeWithAdobeXD and select Adobe XD under “Tools Used” for the opportunity to be featured in the Adobe XD Newsletter.

 Topics: Creativity, UX/UI Design, Adobe XD Updates, Product Updates, UK, UK Exclusive, Creative EMEA